opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param distCoeffs: The output vector of distortion coefficients  :math:`(k_1, k_2, p_1, p_2[, k_3[, k_4, k_5, k_6]])`  of 4, 5 or 8 elements

-    :param rvecs: The output  vector   of rotation vectors (see  :ref:`Rodrigues2` ), estimated for each pattern view.
+    :param rvecs: The output  vector   of rotation vectors (see  :ref:`Rodrigues` ), estimated for each pattern view.
 That is, each k-th rotation vector together with the corresponding k-th translation vector (see the next output parameter description) brings the calibration pattern from the model coordinate space (in which object points are specified) to the world coordinate space, i.e. real position of the calibration pattern in the k-th pattern view (k=0.. *M* -1)

     :param tvecs: The output  vector   of translation vectors, estimated for each pattern view.

     :param flags: Different flags, may be 0 or combination of the following values:

             * **CV_CALIB_USE_INTRINSIC_GUESS** ``cameraMatrix``  contains the valid initial values of  ``fx, fy, cx, cy``  that are optimized further.
 Otherwise, ``(cx, cy)``  is initially set to the image center ( ``imageSize``  is used here), and focal distances are computed in some least-squares fashion.
 Note, that if intrinsic parameters are known, there is no need to use this function just to estimate the extrinsic parameters.
-Use  :ref:`FindExtrinsicCameraParams2`  instead.
+Use  :ref:`solvePnP`  instead.

             * **CV_CALIB_FIX_PRINCIPAL_POINT** The principal point is not changed during the global optimization, it stays at the center or at the other location specified when    ``CV_CALIB_USE_INTRINSIC_GUESS``  is set too.